 The baseline air quality within the scheme extents is primarily influenced by motor vehicles travelling along the A82 trunk road.
-Secondary sources are most commonly derived from recreational activities associated with Loch Lomond.
+Secondary sources are most commonly derived from recreational activities associated with Loch Lomond and from urban activities associated with Ardlui.